fusion-energy/paramak/README.md

 Parametric components are wrapped versions of the eight basic shapes where parameters drive the construction of the shape.
-There are numerous parametric components for a varity of different reactor components such as center columns, blankets, poloidal field coils.
+There are numerous parametric components for a variety of different reactor components such as center columns, blankets, poloidal field coils.
 This example shows the construction of a plasma.
 Users could also construct a plasma by using a RotateSplineShape() combined with coordinates for the points.
 However a parametric component called